-Set the IPL options from function 02 on the control panel.
+Set the initial program load (IPL) options from function 02 on the control panel.
 To permanently change the IPL speed use the CHGIPLA command.

-Note: Systems managed by the Hardware Management Console (HMC) should use the HMC to perform control panel functions.
+Note: Systems managed by the management console should use the management console to perform control panel functions.